YuzhiSun/scInfer/scInferData/README.md

 # scInferData
-The data is stored on Zendo; simply unzip the file named scInferData into this folder.
+The data is stored on Zendo; simply unzip the file named scInferData.zip into this folder.